 Joker’s personality is based on Alan Moore’s critically acclaimed graphic novel, “The Killing Joke.”

-Character Development involving Bruce Wayne’s role as Batman as he must do what can to protect the citizens of Gotham City.
+Character Development involving Bruce Wayne’s role as Batman as he must do whatever he can to protect the citizens of Gotham City.

 A character named Reese, foreshadows Christian Bale’s role as John Connor in Terminator Salvation.
 Reese is the name of Connor’s ally.
 Then Christian’s infamous on set rant happened eventually became a meme he’ll never live it down.